Using old lenses on a modern DSLR/mirrorless camera

 Other DSLRs also take adapters, however some need an adapter with a lens in it to allow for infinity focusing (i.e. the lens will only focus short of infinity – not a problem for macro use).

-I suspect that much of the stuff tested here may well find itself on eBay some time, since being a professional commercial photographer, I’ve got a fair collection of Canon ‘L’ series lenses, which are not only very good quality, but have working autofocus, something you won’t get with old lenses.
+I suspect that some of the stuff tested here may even find itself on eBay some time, since being a professional commercial photographer, I’ve got a fair collection of Canon ‘L’ series lenses, which are not only very good quality, but have working autofocus, something you won’t get with old lenses.
 Adapters that support AF tend to have electronics in them and should be carefully checked for compatibility before spending much on them.

 The Canon EF mount is a very flexible design – you can see how much bigger it is than the M42 screw mount to the right.